SpecularDwarf69/WarTorn_Modkit/README.md

 ## What You Need Installed

-This is the tool stack the repo expects:
+This is the toolstack the repo expects:

 - `Unreal Engine 4.27`
 - `UE4SS`